hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

-# History and definitions
+# History and self-definitions

 _Note: This section is adapted from a paper that I've submitted for non-anonymous review in a journal._

-The nature of computer graphics research has changed over the years.
+The nature of computer graphics research has changed over the years, and so has the way that the field defines itself.

 The very earliest computer graphics [focused on line drawing](https://en.wikipedia.org/wiki/Sketchpad).
 However, with the availability of framebuffers, research shifted to modeling the physics of light for photorealistic rendering.
 [Some researchers advocated for](https://dl.acm.org/doi/abs/10.1145/258734.258914)

 | <center><b> Computer graphics as the scientific study of creating photorealistic imagery perceptually indistinguishable from the real world </b></center> |